Tomoki Takata

-Tomoki Takata (高田 知季, born May 6, 1990) is a Japanese former professional baseball second baseman, and current rehabilitation coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

-He previously played for the Fukuoka SoftBank Hawks.
+Tomoki Takata (高田 知季, born May 6, 1990) is a Japanese former professional baseball second baseman, and current second squad infield defense and base running coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+He played in NPB for the Hawks from 2013 to 2022.

 Professional career

 On October 25, 2012, Takata was drafted by the Fukuoka SoftBank Hawks in the 2012 Nippon Professional Baseball draft.

 2013–2015 season

 On March 25, 2013, Takata debuted in the Pacific League against the Saitama Seibu Lions, and he recorded his first hit on August 6.
-In 2013 season, he played in 11 games in the Pacific League.
+In the 2013 season, he played in 11 games in the Pacific League.